gavv/gavv.github.io/content/blog/007-file-locks.md

 * guarantee atomic switch between the locking modes (exclusive and shared)
 * work on NFS (on Linux)

-These locks are associated with an `[i-node, pid]` pair, which means:
+The lock acquisition is associated with an `[i-node, pid]` pair, i.e.:

-* all file descriptors opened by the same process for the same file refer to the same lock (even distinct file descriptors, e.g. created using two `open()` calls)
+* file descriptors opened by the same process for the same file share the lock acquisition (even independent file descriptors, e.g. created using two `open` calls);

-Therefore, all process' threads always share the same lock for the same file.
-In particular:
+* file descriptors opened by different processes don't share the lock acquisition;

+This means that with POSIX record locks, it is possible to synchronize processes, but not threads.
+All threads belonging to the same process always share the lock acquisition of a file, which means that:

 * the lock acquired through some file descriptor by some thread may be released through another file descriptor by another thread;

-* when any thread calls `close()` on any descriptor referring to given file, the lock is released for the whole process, even if there are other opened descriptors referring this file.
+* when any thread calls `close` on any descriptor referring to given file, the lock is released for the whole process, even if there are other opened descriptors referring to this file.

-This behavior makes it inconvenient to use POSIX record locks in two scenarios:

-* when you want to synchronize threads as well as processes because all threads always share the same lock

-* when you're writing a library, because you don't control the whole application and can't prevent it from opening and closing independent file descriptors for the file you're locking in the library

-These problems are solved by the Open file description locks.
+This problem is solved by Open file description locks.

 Usage example: